waterkey15/apple-clone/README.md

 # Apple Clone

-This is a Full-Stack Apple Clone Webpage project developed all by myself without having any help from anything
+This is a Full-Stack Apple Clone Webpage project developed by all myself, without following any tutorial or having any help.

-I built this clone website by reflecting Apple's original website.
-Styles, components, structure etc. are all done by myself without any help.

 Frontend coded with using React.JS

+Backend coded with NodeJS using Firebase library.

-Frontend is totally responsive from big screen sized to small screen sized like mobile phones.
+Project is totally responsive for any width of mobile phone.

-### Technologies/Libraries used

-- React.Js
-- Styled components
-- Stripe
-- Redux/Hooks
-- React Router
-- React Currency Format

 Developers can deploy it locally for testing purposes with the following commands...